suprajaarthi/JS-Basics/README.md

 - he is assigned certain properties
 - props like fname,lname,..
 - note that username shd be unique
-- each time a new instance is created
+- each time a new instance of object is created

 **NEW KEYWORD**